 A Derbyshire Church ABCedary- An A-Z of quirky and interesting facts about some of Derbyshire’s churches and the historical snippets that they contain.
 From archery to weather vanes via tombstones, chocolates and tympanum take a journey through British and Derbyshire history.

-In addition to the talks listed here I also speak about black work embroidery, cross stitch samplers as well as other periods and individuals of historical interest including the Wars of the Roses, Katherine Swynford, Margaret Beaufort, Lady Anne Clifford, Hans Holbein and Bess of Hardwick.
+In addition to the talks listed here I also speak about other periods and individuals of historical interest including the Wars of the Roses, Katherine Swynford, Margaret Beaufort, Lady Anne Clifford, Hans Holbein and Bess of Hardwick.

 My fees are currently £50.00 per talk and travel expenses of 5p per mile after the first 15 miles.
 If you are interested and would like to discuss it further, please contact me using the form below: